 Landmarks is led by its founding director Andrée Bober, who oversees the development of the collection and a vibrant range of programs that support scholarship and learning.
 She reports to Douglas Dempster, dean of the College of Fine Arts, and works closely with the Landmarks Advisory Committee, the associate vice president for Campus Planning & Project Management, the Campus Master Planning Committee, and the senior vice president and chief financial officer.

-In collaboration with the eventual users of the building, the provost, senior vice president and chief financial officer, associate vice president for Campus Planning & Project Management, and the Facilities and Space Council determine allocations.
+In collaboration with the eventual users of the building, the provost, senior vice president and chief financial officer, and the associate vice president for Campus Planning & Project Management determine allocations.
 Considerations include the degree to which the university is raising construction funds for the project, the overall project budget, and the location and use of the building.

 Peter Walker Partners created a Public Art Master Plan (pdf) to ensure a comprehensive approach to building a collection of public art.
 The plan corresponds to the 1999 César Pelli Campus Master Plan and it serves to guide overall public art acquisition and placement.
 Among many considerations, it proposes the best locations for installations of public art to provide visual anchors at gateways, to accentuate main axis corridors, and to delineate architectural edges.